dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 For a training batch job that isn’t real-time, greater flexibility is possible in terms of when and where the workload is run, which allows lower estimates for the carbon intensity; this should accordingly make it a key focus area as an easy thing to target with NFRs.

-### Websites and apps, e.g. “Single page view should use &lt;N kWh energy”
+### Websites and apps, e.g. “Single page view should use &lt;x kWh energy”
 A relative basis here is one way to start, i.e. look at a variety of similar websites and compare their energy usage, e.g. via Firefox energy profiling.
 Then aim for the best example or better.

 Alternatively, if time and resources allow, try to take one or two of the most popular pages on your site and re-implement them as best practice examples according to principles like those here: [Seven best practice tips to design low-carbon websites](https://medium.com/@joanna.esther.peel/how-to-design-low-carbon-websites-e188737b0b44)  and [Green Software Patterns](https://patterns.greensoftware.foundation/catalog/web/).
 You can then take this as a basis for setting targets.
 Bear in mind that some things may be out of your control, like advertising plugins.